 Active and Formal Institutional Co-operation with Research Institutes and Universities

-CMI is not an educational institution, but hosts 10 master's students.
+CMI is not an educational institution and we do not offer any scholarships, but we host 10 master's students.
 Most of our students come from the University of Bergen (UiB) or the Norwegian School of Economics and Business Administration (NHH), but we welcome students from other institutions as well.
 We welcome social science students, preferably political scientists, anthropologists or economists, or students from arts and humanities, like historians of religion, historians, or philosophers.
 Law students have also chosen to write their thesis at CMI.

 Application deadlines: 15 May and 15 November every year.